 Course substitutions in general education or major fields of study are not permitted when a course is deemed essential for a degree requirement.
 Furthermore, any student who receives a substitution must fulfill the university's requirements by completing an alternative course or courses as determined by the department chair and dean.

 The following procedures must be followed if a student with a documented learning disability seeks a course substitution as part of an approved accommodation plan:

 - The petition process should begin as soon as there is strong objective evidence (e.g., previous documented difficulties) that the student will be unable to fulfill the requirement.

-- The student must provide the director of the Academic Success Center with current, relevant and comprehensive documentation and assessment data from certified professionals.
-This documentation must substantiate a severe disability and its specific impact upon the student's ability in the specific area of required learning.
-Please refer to our documentation guidelines for more details.
+- The student must provide Academic Success with current, relevant and comprehensive documentation and assessment data from certified professionals.
+This documentation must substantiate a disability and its specific impact upon the student's ability in the specific area of required learning.
+Please refer to our documentation guidelines tab for more details.

 Deadlines for Requests

 A student requesting a course substitution must submit all necessary documentation no later than the end of their sophomore year in order to allow sufficient time to review the material and update documentation, if necessary.
 Thus, if a student plans to request a course substitution, it is in their best interest to do so upon enrollment at the university to ensure adequate time to complete the petition process.
 A transfer student must submit all documentation by the completion of their first semester of enrollment.